-RSA Product/Service Type: RSA Authentication Manager
+RSA Product/Service Type: Authentication Manager

-RSA Version/Condition: 8.1 Service Pack 1
+RSA Version/Condition: 8.1 SP 1

-|Issue||Replacing the default prompt strings used in RSA SecurID authentication with customized strings.|
+|Issue||This article explains the steps for replacing the default prompt strings used in RSA SecurID authentication with customized strings.|

-|Resolution||RSA Authentication Manager 8.1 software comes as a virtual appliance (supported in a VMware environment or Microsoft Hyper-V environment) or a hardware appliance with its own SUSE Enterprise Linux operating system.|
+|Resolution||RSA Authentication Manager 8.1 software comes as a virtual appliance that is supported in either a VMware or Microsoft Hyper-V environment, or a hardware appliance with its own SUSE Enterprise Linux operating system.|

-Where there is more than one authentication manager instance in the deployment then the update will be required on all authentication manager instances (as the change does not get replicated from one authentication manager instance to another).
+Where there is more than one Authentication Manager instance in the deployment, then the update will be required on all Authentication Manager instances, as the change does not get replicated from one Authentication Manager instance to another.

-The user account required to access the operating system is ‘rsaadmin’ and the password for this account was set during the deployment of the authentication manager instance by an administrator/operator.
+The user account required to access the operating system is rsaadmin and the password for this account was set during the deployment of the Authentication Manager instance by an administrator/operator.

-NOTE: Using the Operations Console to make changes does not allow the administrator to make a copy of the file before performing a change.
+Using the Operations Console to make changes does not allow the administrator to make a copy of the file before performing a change.
 The administrator could copy the full file content and save the default settings in a new file before making the required changes.